themaximalist/thinkabletype/README.md

 Mind Mapping tries to squeeze complex relationships into a 2D hierarchy—stripped of context, interconnections and intuition.

-HyperType is not about creating a simplified view of some information in your head—it's about getting lost in the forest, discovering deep insights, and finding your way back.
+Thinkable Type is not about creating a simplified view of some information in your head—it's about getting lost in the forest, discovering deep insights, and finding your way back.

-Here is [HyperTyper](https://hypertyper.com), a frontend UI to HyperType.
+Here is [Think Machine](https://thinkmachine.com), a frontend UI to Thinkable Type.

-<video src="videos/hypertyper.mp4" autoplay muted loop></video>
+<video src="videos/thinkmachine.mp4" autoplay muted loop></video>

-## Creating a .hypertype file
+## Creating a Thinkable Type .tt file

-Creating a `.hypertype` file is as simple as creating a text file with one or more of these connected ideas.
+Creating a `.tt` file is as simple as creating a text file with one or more of these connected ideas.

 ```yaml
 Ted Nelson -> invented -> HyperText